gluethegiant/gtg-rack/README.md

 * Aux level control
 * Left and right peak meters with a brief hold on peaks over 0db
 * Each meter light represents -6db.

+## More Information

+For usage examples, see the [Wiki](https://github.com/gluethegiant/gtg-rack/wiki).
+You can also open an issue or contact the author on the VCV Rack Community forum.

 ## Copyrights, Trademarks, Licenses, Etc.